Banking On An Evening Prayer

 In bars he once paraded

-'gainst the rebellions of his pockets
+'gainst the great rebellion of his pockets

 And scathing old wise lackeys.

-“You wait, kid”, they'd say, “you’ll pay.”
+“Just you wait, kid”, they'd say, “yere gonna pay.”

-But O, t'were the days;
+But aye, t'were the days

 Was easy to waste a-way

-When it was little choice to be
+When little choice was it to be

 What was needed and not;

-And oft he was the latter.
+And oft it was the latter.

-So, he spent his days in chatter
+An' he spent his days in chatter,

-An' just as quick the world replied:
+An’ quick, the world replied:

 “My brother, I am opened wide”

-And it ate him up whole.
+And it swallowed him whole.

-For an hour of ease,
+Lay beg for an hour of ease

-That great deceit
+That bold and great deceit

-Ragged as old mountain feet
+Ragged as old, old mountain feet

-Brought the great lighthouse down—
+Brought the mighty young lighthouse down—

 An' gifted endless nights on the town.